iryosa/gdt_framework/README.md

 Download the Excel files (empty template or example file) to apply the framework to your model.

+The framework is implemented as the Geometric Digital Twin Assessment Tool, available at: https://gdttool-01.streamlit.app/#geometric-digital-twin-assessment-tool

 For more details, reach out to us or see the paper: [Link will be here].
 ![](Graphical_abstract.jpg)